 - To the egg mixture you now add the pumpkins and continue beating for 2-3 minutes.
 Now add half of the milk and start adding the flour little by little while beating.
 Don’t add all the flour at once, to avoid lumps in your batter.
 When the batter is soft add the rest of the milk and the sunflower oil and beat a bit more.
 The batter should be ready now.

 - First test if the batter is at your taste.
 Start heating up a frying pan and pour about 1 tablespoon of sunflower oil in the pan.
 Bake the first pancake and taste if it misses something.
 If necessary adjust to your taste.
-Add the raisins and then your ready to bake away!
+Add the raisins and then you’re ready to bake away!

 In the future I hope to take more professional pictures, but for now I hope these two will do, haha.
 They will at least give you an idea on the sizes I prefer the pancakes to be and what the right color should be: Golden.